rust-lang/rustc-perf/database/schema.md

 ## Overview

-In general, the database is used to track three groups of things:
+In general, the database is used to track four groups of things:
 * Performance run statistics (e.g., instruction count) for compile time benchmarks on a per benchmark, profile, and scenario basis.
 * Performance run statistics (e.g., instruction count) for runtime benchmarks on a per benchmark basis.
 * Self profile data gathered with `-Zself-profile`.